VeriKlick CEO on AI and Hiring Challenges

 VeriKlick helps companies streamline the employee vetting and verification process.
 We utilize the exceptional knowledge and consulting skills that have made significant contributions to HR technology by guiding countless businesses toward customized solutions in IT with a primary focus on top-notch recruitment, strategic planning, and budgeting.
 We’ve been instrumental in educating employers and their HR departments on the importance of procuring the best talent by eliminating bait and switch candidates, fake résumés, and reinforcing the importance of how they all work together.

 How will AI change the way organizations hire in the future?

 AI won’t completely replace HR professionals, but it does have many applications for streamlining the talent acquisition process.
 Take the résumé screening process, for example.
 AI can learn what types of experience and skills the employer is looking for and rank the best fitting applicants based on these qualifications.
 AI-powered chatbots can also be implemented to schedule interviews, provide updates to job seekers about the status of their application, and manage onboarding tasks such as generating offers, sending paperwork, and answering policy-related questions.

-By freeing up time spent on time-consuming tasks, recruiters can dedicate more energy on strategic hiring processes such as spending quality time with candidates to determine if they’re a good fit for the role and company culture.
+By freeing up time spent on time-consuming tasks, recruiters can dedicate more energy to strategic hiring processes such as spending quality time with candidates to determine if they’re a good fit for the role and company culture.
 Used effectively, AI can be an extension of the HR team, improving the efficiency of the recruiting process.